Batman: The Ride: Reception

 Batman: The Ride has generally received positive reviews.
 The Dallas Morning News stated the ride "is proof that new thrills on the cutting edge of technology generate excitement".
 They also praise the theme of the "smooth-riding coaster" stating "the mysterious crime-fighter is a proven crowd-pleaser".
 American Coaster Enthusiasts have also praised the ride, awarding it Coaster Landmark status in 2005.
 They describe the ride as a "revolutionary design" which offers "unprecedented intensity, while maintaining remarkable smoothness, comfort, and pacing".
+ACE erected a plaque outside the entrance to the ride at Six Flags Great America.

 Ultimate Rollercoaster describes Batman: The Ride as "the ride of your life".
 They state "the sensation created by an inverted coaster is very different from that of traditional roller coasters.
 It is a sensation that every coaster fan must experience".

 Awards

 In Amusement Today's Golden Ticket Awards for Best Steel Roller Coasters, Batman: The Ride ranked in the late 1990s before dropping off the poll and returning once in 2005.
 The original installation at Six Flags Great America was ranked 23 and 25 in 1998 and 1999, before returning in 2005 at position 45.
 In 1998, the Six Flags Great Adventure and Six Flags St. Louis installations ranked 19 and 21, respectively.